 Access Control: Network access to CSAG servers and computer services is carefully controlled and limited to authorised users.
 This ensures that only individuals with proper credentials can access sensitive data and systems.

-Local authentication and authorization
+Local authentication and authorisation

 In addition to the broader UCT security measures, the CSAG/UCT platform employs its own authentication and authorisation protocols to secure access to restricted datasets further: